algolia/instantsearch-labs/instantsearch-relevancy-widget/instantsearch.js/README.md

 ![demo of relevancyWidget](demo.gif)

-TODO change the GIF to a smaller one

 ## Description

 This is the `relevancyWidget()` labs widget for [InstantSearch.js](https://community.algolia.com/instantsearch.js/).
 You can use this widget to gain an understanding on why a hit is being ranked the way it is.